ImperialCollegeLondon/porescale/codes/poreOccupancyAnalysis/README.md

 - **Overall Pore and Throat Distributions:** In addition to specific phase distributions, the code also provides the distribution data for all pores and throats within the extracted network (Both volume-weighted and frequency-based types of distributions can be generated).
 This is useful for comprehensive network analysis and comparisons between different phases.

+## Required Repository

+To use this code, you first need to perform pore network extraction.
+To familiarize yourself with the network extraction process from dry scans, please check out the [**pnextract**](https://github.com/ImperialCollegeLondon/pnextract.git) repository.

 ## Standalone Software

 Included in the repository is a __windows-based standalone software__ inside the [**bin.zip**](https://github.com/ImperialCollegeLondon/porescale/blob/master/codes/poreOccupancyAnalysis/bin.zip) file, which simplifies the entire process.
 This standalone software does not require any dependencies.
 A sample porous media file is provided for you to test the software and familiarize yourself with its functionality.